 Parler is the best alternative to Twitter for those who want to fight big tech censorship and social media freedom

-If you’ve been following the news lately, Twitter on Tuesday censored and added a fact-checking label to a tweet by President Trump.
-This is the first time the social media platform has used such a label for the president’s tweets.
-In a novel approach to challenging the President, Twitter said the President Trump had made false claims about mail-in ballots, urging people to “get the facts.”
-In response, the President signed an executive order to regulate the social media.
+If you’ve been following the news lately, on Tuesday, Twitter censored and added a fact-checking label to a tweet from President Trump.
+This is the first time the social media platform has added such a label to the president’s tweets.
+In a novel approach to challenging the President, Twitter said President Trump had made false claims about mail-in ballots, urging people to “get the facts.”
+In response, the President signed an executive order to regulate social media.

 Below is the original tweet that sparked the outrage.

 There is NO WAY (ZERO!) that Mail-In Ballots will be anything less than substantially fraudulent.
 Mail boxes will be robbed, ballots will be forged & even illegally printed out & fraudulently signed.
 The Governor of California is sending Ballots to millions of people, anyone…..

 — Donald J. Trump (@realDonaldTrump) May 26, 2020

 Twitter added the label shown below that says, “Get the facts about mail-in ballots.”
 The label also leads to a page saying the president’s tweets are not true.

 “On Tuesday, President Trump made a series of claims about potential voter fraud after California Governor Gavin Newsom announced an effort to expand mail-in voting in California during the COVID-19 pandemic.
 These claims are unsubstantiated, according to CNN, Washington Post and others.
 Experts say mail-in ballots are very rarely linked to voter fraud.”

 Below is a follow-up tweet from the Twitter Safety department.

 We added a label to two @realDonaldTrump Tweets about California’s vote-by-mail plans as part of our efforts to enforce our civic integrity policy.
 We believe those Tweets could confuse voters about what they need to do to receive a ballot and participate in the election process.